keithmifsud/eventful/src/Eventful/Event/README.md

-# Eventful - Event Components
+# Eventful - Event Component

 The Event Component of the Eventful DDD, CQRS & ES framework.